Vehicle infrastructure integration: Maintenance

 Another factor for consideration in regard to the technology's distribution is how to update and maintain the units.
 Traffic systems are highly dynamic, with new traffic controls implemented every day and roadways constructed or repaired every year.
-The vehicle-based option could be updated via the internet (preferably wireless), but may subsequently require all users to have access to internet technology.
-Many local government agencies have been testing deployment of internet facilities in cities and along roadways, for example at rest-stops.
-These systems could be used for VII updating.
+The vehicle-based option could be updated via the internet (preferably wireless) but may subsequently require all users to have access to internet technology.

-An additional option is to provide updates whenever a vehicle is brought in for inspection or servicing.
-A major limitation here is that updating would be in the hands of the user.
-Some vehicle owners maintain their vehicles themselves, and periodic inspections or servicing are considered too infrequent for updating VII.
-Motorists might also be reluctant to stop at rest-stops for an update if they do not have the possibility of driving in an internet-enabled city.

-Alternatively, if receivers were placed in all vehicles and the VII system was primarily located along the roadside, information could be stored in a centralised database.
+Alternatively, if receivers were placed in all vehicles and the VII system was primarily located along the roadside, information could be stored in a centralized database.
 This would allow the agency responsible to issue updates at any time.
 These would then be disseminated to the roadside units for passing motorists.
 Operationally, this method is currently considered to provide the greatest effectiveness but at a high cost to the authorities.